socnetv/app/docs/roadmaps/roadmap_ui_graph_facade.md

 **Definition of done**

 * `DistanceEngine` compiles with **no direct field access** except through these narrow helpers.
-* Remaining `friend` use is justified and tracked.
+* Any remaining `friend` use must be justified and explicitly documented.

 ---